superstreamlabs/memphis.py/README.md

 ### Creating a Memphis function
 Memphis provides a create_function utility for more easily creatin Memphis Functions.

 The user created `event_handler` will be called for every message in the given batch of events.
-The user `event_handler` will take in a `msg_payload` as bytes and `msg_headers` as a dict, and should return a modified version of the payload and headers in the same data types.
+The user's `event_handler` will take in a `msg_payload` as bytes and `msg_headers` as a dict, and should return a modified version of the payload and headers in the same data types.

 The user function should raise an exception if the message processing has failed.
-If any exception is raised (deliberately or by a failed operation) the message will be placed in the dead letter station=.
+If any exception is raised (deliberately or by a failed operation) the message will be sent to the dead letter station.

 If the returned modified version of the `msg_payload` or `msg_headers` are returned as `None`, then the message will be skipped and will not be sent to the station or dead letter station.